JackSzwergold/Cheat-Sheets/content/Git - Restoring Lost Commits from Dangling Blobs and Reference Logs.md

 	 create mode 100644 Cheat Sheet - Git - Restoring a Deleted File in a Git Repository.md

 With that done, pat yourself on the back.
 You just recovered some hard work and learned a new trick.

-***

-*Git - Restoring Lost Commits from Dangling Blobs and Reference Logs (c) by Jack Szwergold; written on October 3, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*